 Challenging But Achievable Goal

-You’ll have to push a little harder to get those extra 2-3 miles in, but it shouldn’t take you more than 15-30 minutes.
-This means that you’ll be working hard enough to make some progress but it won’t be so challenging that you want to quit.
+You’ll have to push a little harder to get those extra 2-3 miles in, but it shouldn’t take you more than 15-30 minutes more.
+You’ll be working hard enough to make some progress, but it won’t be so challenging that you want to quit.

 Benchmark Distance for Runners

 Many runners see five miles as a benchmark distance.
 Once you can do that, you can tackle any distance.
-For example, once you can do five miles, a 10k is easy because it’s just an additional 1.2 miles.
+For example, once you can do five miles, a 10k is easy.
+It’s just an additional 1.2 miles.

-Likewise, once you’re spending probably 40+ minutes on a run, it’s not a huge difference to add some time and make it an hour.
-I know for me personally that once I hit the five-mile mark—a mid-distance length, if you will—I can do longer runs.
+Likewise, once you’re spending 40 or so minutes on a run, it’s not a huge difference to make it an hour.
+For me personally, once I hit the five-mile mark—a mid-distance length, if you will—I knew I could do longer runs.

 A Great Workout Without Being Too Long

-Finally, depending on how fast you run five miles, you’re probably looking at a 30-50 minute workout, but likely under an hour.
+Finally, depending on how fast you run five miles, you’re probably looking at a 30-50 minute workout.
+In most cases, it’s under an hour.
 This is ideal for most people.
-It’s good to get at least 30 minutes of exercise in but once it gets past an hour, it can be overwhelming.
+It’s good to get at least 30 minutes of exercise in, but once it gets past an hour, it can be overwhelming.

 Will I Lose Weight Running Five Miles a Day?

-If you run five miles a day, you probably will lose weight.
-A good estimate is to say that you’ll burn 100 calories per mile.
-That means that if you run five miles seven days a week, you’ll burn 3,500 calories in a week.
+If you run five miles a day and are eating a healthy, balanced diet, you probably will lose weight.
+A good estimate is to say that you’ll burn 100-150 calories per mile.
+That means that if you run five miles seven days a week, you’ll burn at least 3,500 calories in a week.
 This is the number you need to lose a pound a week from exercise alone.

-That being said, you can put yourself in an even better position by also eating right.
+To reiterate: you can put yourself in an even better position by eating right.
 And unless you’re serious about doing five miles every day, you’ll need some help from cutting calories from food.
 Plus, it’s just good to be on a healthy diet.

 How Many Calories Will I Burn If I Run Five Miles?

-Although 100 miles per mile is a good rule of thumb, you’ll likely want something a bit more specific to your weight.
+100-150 calories per mile is a very rough estimate.
+If you want a better plan for dropping pounds, you need numbers specific to your weight.
 Fortunately, the American Council of Exercise has a chart that will tell you roughly how many calories you’ll burn based on your weight.

 As an example, if you’re 120 pounds, you’ll burn around 11.4 calories per minute of running.
 That means that if it takes you 45 minutes to run five miles, you’ll burn about 513 calories.
 However, if you’re 140 pounds, you’ll burn 594 calories.